GAMES-UChile/mogptk/README.md

 One of the main advantages of the present toolbox is the GPU support, which enables the user to train models through TensorFlow, speeding computations significantly.
 It also includes sparse-variational GP regression functionality, to decrease computation time even further.

 # Main Requirements

--Python 3.6
+- Python 3.6
--GPFlow 1.4
+- GPFlow 1.4
--Tensorflow 1.13
+- Tensorflow 1.13
--scikit-learn
+- scikit-learn
--matplotlib
+- matplotlib
--seaborn
+- seaborn
--numpy 1.16
+- numpy 1.16
--scipy
+- scipy
--skopt
+- skopt

 # Notes on requirements